SkygearIO/skygear-doc/content/ios/record.md

 [privateDB saveRecord:todo completion:nil];
 ```

+Note that the data in the returned record in the completion block may be
+different from the originally saved record.
+This is because additional
+fields maybe applied on the server side when the record is saved.
+You may
+want to inspect the returned record for any changes applied on the server side.

 ## Fetching an existing record

 With the record ID we could also fetch the record from a database: